Skip to main content

 • Rated goals are rated on a scale.
 You can define the scale, going from 1 to a maximum you choose (up to 10.)
 An example of a rated goal might be “Active listening” where, depending on how well a member actively listened during a roleplay.

 • Compound goals allow you to combine multiple rated goals into an acronym or single piece of feedback.
-You’ll chose a single scale that applies across all sub rated goals, and users will be assigned an averaged “final score.”
+You’ll choose a single scale that applies across all sub rated goals, and users will be assigned an averaged “final score.”

 Custom goals will always appear at the top of the goal list.
 If you wish to edit or delete a custom goal that you’ve made, you can find those options under the “...” menu next to the goal.